ParachuteLabs/parachute/ARCHITECTURE.md

 - Fast performance
 - User owns their data
 - Aligns with brand philosophy (openness, control)
+- Data is portable and interoperable

 **Future Cloud Features:**
 - Optional sync for multi-device
 - Optional team Spaces
 - User chooses what to sync

+### Decision 6: Space SQLite Knowledge System (NEW - Oct 2025)

+**Choice:** Each space has its own `space.sqlite` database for knowledge management

+**Rationale:**
+- Notes stay canonical in `~/Parachute/captures/` (never duplicated)
+- Enables space-specific context and tags for same note
+- Allows cross-pollination between spaces
+- Structured querying via SQL
+- Extensible per-space (custom tables)
+- Local-first, portable

+**Trade-offs:**
+- Multiple SQLite databases to manage
+- Need to coordinate between backend DB and space DBs
+- More complex backup strategy

+**Alternative Considered:**
+- Central knowledge graph database
+- Tags in backend DB only
+- Rejected because they would either duplicate notes or trap them in single spaces

 ---